-All models represent the hemispheric-scale pattern of blocking frequency maxima in the Atlantic/European and Pacific sectors, yet they exhibit biases in the details of the spatial distribution and have a tendency to underestimate the blocking frequency at all resolutions.
+for convenience in Fig. 3a.
+All models represent the hemispheric-scale pattern of blocking frequency maxima in the Atlantic-European and Pacific sectors, yet they exhibit biases in the details of the spatial distribution and tend to underestimate the blocking frequency at all resolutions.
 Two regions of high blocking frequency over Greenland and in the region of the Ural Mountains are captured by all of the models.
-In contrast, the low-resolution models (Fig. 3b,d,g,j) underestimate the blocking 195 frequency over the North Sea and show comparatively high blocking frequency over the south of 196 the British Isles and the Celtic Sea instead.
-This bias is reduced. in the high-resolution models (Fig. 3c,f,i,k).
+In contrast, the low-resolution models (Figs. 3b,d,g,j) underestimate the blocking frequency over the North Sea and show comparatively high blocking frequency over the south of the British Isles and the Celtic Sea instead.
+This bias is reduced in the high-resolution models (Figs. 3c,f,i,k).
 The winter domain-mean blocking frequencies are shown in Fig. 4.
-The main result of this figure is that three out of the four models (CAM5, IFS and UM) strongly underestimate the 199 winter blocking frequency.
-There is a slight improvement with resolution in the NEU domain for 200 the CAM5 and IFS models, yet considerable negative biases remain for most of the high-resolution 201 models: the NEU underestimation is 43% for CAM5, 28% for IFS, 9% for MRI and 30% for the 202 UM.
+The main result of Fig. 4 is that three out of the four models (CAM5, IFS, and UM) strongly underestimate the winter blocking frequency.
+There is a slight improvement with resolution in the NEU domain for CAM5 and IFS, yet considerable negative biases remain for most of the high-resolution models: the NEU